fubicales2016/fogbowcloud.org/content/pages/install-rendezvous.md

 # Rendezvous

-The Rendezvous component act as a discovery service for a fowbow federation.
+The rendezvous component acts as a discovery service for a fowbow federation.
 It allows members to find each other by providing a complete status of the federation.

 ## Install

-As the Rendezvous runs as an XMPP component, you need an XMPP server running and properly configured.
+As the rendezvous runs as an XMPP component, you need an XMPP server running and properly configured.
-We recommend [prosody](https://prosody.im/) as for its ease of configuration.
+We recommend [prosody](https://prosody.im/) due to its ease of configuration.

 If you are using Prosody, you can add a component to its configuration with:
 ``` shell